Aliases for FAAH Gene

 This gene encodes a protein that is responsible for the hydrolysis of a number of primary and secondary fatty acid amides, including the neuromodulatory compounds anandamide and oleamide. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FAAH Gene

 FAAH (Fatty Acid Amide Hydrolase) is a Protein Coding gene.
 Diseases associated with FAAH include drug addiction and spastic paraplegia 35, autosomal recessive.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
+Among its related pathways are Metabolism and Arachidonic acid metabolism.
 GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amides and carbon-nitrogen ligase activity, with glutamine as amido-N-donor.
 An important paralog of this gene is FAAH2.